-Some common dance injuries can be as follows.
+Some common dance injuries include:

 Dancers have a higher risk of developing this condition, as they are required to use large ranges of hip movement and have high loads of training.

 The labrum of the hip is a suction cup that helps you maintain good hip joint biomechanics.
 Research has shown that labral tears of the hip may be common in dancers, however, a labral tear may not be the source of your hip pain.
 There are many other structures of the joint that may contribute to your hip pain including the joint capsule and muscle imbalance.
-It is important to seek a dance specific rehabilitation program to strengthen the deep hip muscles to support your hip whether you seek surgical advice or not.
+It is important to seek a dance specific physio assessment and rehabilitation program to strengthen the deep hip muscles to support your hip whether you seek surgical advice or not.

 You may have posterior ankle impingement if you are experiencing pain, discomfort or puffiness at the back and sides of your ankle.
 You might experience this when you point, plie, rise or jump and this pain may be increasing.

-Ice is useful in reducing the pain, swelling and irritation behind the ankle but the primary treatment includes biomechanical retraining and strengthening of your ankle and foot.
+Ice is useful in reducing pain, swelling and irritation behind the ankle but the primary treatment includes biomechanical retraining and strengthening of your ankle and foot.

 The FHL is a muscle of the lower leg and foot whose primary function is to pointe the big toe and the it also contributes to pointing your ankle.
 The FHL’s journey from the leg to the toe involves it travelling along the inside part of your ankle past bony groove or tunnel.
 To assist the tendon glide and slide nicely when you pointe and plie, it is surrounded in a sheath.
 This sheath may become inflammed behind the inner part of the ankle particularly in ballet dancers.
-The FHL is susceptible to high loads with jumping, pointing and dancing en pointe.
-When overload occurs in this muscle, the tendon rubs excessively in the bony groove which causes an inflammatory response in the tendon sheath (i.e. tenosynovitis).
+FHL is susceptible to high loads with jumping, pointing and dancing en pointe.
+When overload occurs in this muscle, the tendon rubs excessively in the bony groove.
+This causes an inflammatory response in the tendon sheath (i.e. tenosynovitis).

 If you are experiencing FHL tenosynovitis, you may experience pain anywhere along the FHL tendon, weakness in pointing/jumping/pointe work; a reduced range of pointe and pinching at the back of the ankle.